BIOS/UEFI and Firmware Updates

 If you want to simply not install any BIOS/UEFI updates, I recommend filtering them by Type and possibly Category and Title as a fallback.

-Not all packages have type information, sometimes Type is $null so don’t rely on this property alone
+Not all packages have type information, sometimes `Type` is `$null` so don't rely on this property alone

-In that scenario it is best to either not have BIOS updates in your repository at all, make sure they always have their Type set correctly or to filter them by their IDs before installing.
+Packages sourced from internal repositories created with "Lenovo Update Retriever" never have `Category` information.
+In that scenario it is best to either not have BIOS updates in your repository at all, make sure they always have their `Type` set correctly or to filter them by their IDs before installing.

 Filtering out BIOS/UEFI updates: